 Every year, more than 150,000 Americans receive a diagnosis of trigeminal neuralgia.
 This condition can affect anyone, but it’s especially common in those who are 50 and older.
 At South Valley Neurology, the team develops customized treatment plans to safely manage trigeminal neuralgia.
-To schedule an appointment today, call the office in San Jose, California, for pediatric care or the office in Morgan Hill, California, for teenagers and adults, or use the online booking tool.
+To schedule an appointment, please call our office number 669-207-0046.

 Trigeminal neuralgia is a chronic pain condition characterized by recurrent pain in your face.
 The trigeminal nerve connects the nerves in your face to your brain.
 If you have trigeminal neuralgia, even slight touches and other sensations on your face can cause excruciating pain.
 In other cases, the facial pain is dull, constant, and unprovoked.